ausseabed/survey-request-and-planning-tool/README.md

 The development environment makes use of docker / docker-compose.

-# Development
+# Docker container architecture
-The way this is set up, there are X docker containers:
+There are 3 docker containers:

+- api
-- server
+    - Backend server
     - QA4 backend web services API
     - NodeJS based
-- client
+- www
     - Web based user interface
     - VueJS, using the [Quasar framework](https://quasar-framework.org/).
-- db
+- db-postgres
-    - TODO: Right now 2 (postgres and dynamo), but this needs to be sorted
+    - PostgreSQL database with PostGIS extension

+# Development

 ## Configuration
 The following configuration parameters are required.
 These are set as environment variables in the client and server config files.